 DIRECTV has added the ability for its customers to stream thirteen additional channels to their Android devices.
 The Play Store page doesn't contain an extensive list of which ones are new, but it does mention MSNBC, Ovation, QVC, and Showtime Showcase.
 All of these are available inside the home, with only QVC accessible outside of the home as well.

 These additions bring DIRECTV's full list of channels with live streaming support up to 110.
 Of them, 51 are still streamable once you step out of the house.
+To see if your favorite channel has made the list, all you need to do is check.
 Read More

 While it's possible to create a TV platform that doesn't deal with live channels, smart TVs and game consoles alike generally try to integrate the content as best they can.
 Google intends to as well.
 The company made an effort with Google TV, and these days it's trying again with Android TV.

 Today Google has released an app for accessing live channels into the Play Store.
 The "Live Channels for Android TV" app is unsurprisingly incompatible with phones and tablets, and while it shows up as already installed on one of our Nexus Players, it doesn't appear anywhere on the device.
+We may not be able to get our hands on software just yet, but the provided screenshots do give us an idea of what we can expect from the implementation.
 Read More